Oracle Licensing in Virtual Environments

 What alternatives to Hyper-V can be considered for Oracle workloads?

-Consider alternatives like Oracle VM for better licensing control or dedicated physical servers to simplify compliance.
+Consider alternatives, such as Oracle VM, for better licensing control or dedicated physical servers, to simplify compliance.
 Oracle Cloud Infrastructure also offers flexible licensing options.

 Why does Oracle consider Hyper-V as “soft partitioning”?